 How The PSR Relates to SEO

-We give our mortgage broker clients a Bronze SEO package at no cost.
+give our mortgage broker clients a Bronze SEO package at no cost now provide a raft of SEO features in the Yabber digital marketing and social media platform.
 This is usually because they're generally a group that is particularly cost averse, and one that is somewhat reluctant to invest into online programs as a result of a broad distrust derived from the work of the industry's snake-oil salesmen.
 Since we felt it was absolutely necessary, and since we encourage a content-generation strategy as part of the industry's highest performing lead generation program, it was the only ethical course of action.
 It also adds significant value to a program which is still priced lower than our peers.

 Our finance clients are introduced to our booklet called "Your Money or Your Life" on day 9 of our program.
 It discusses the early strategies that are absolutely necessary for any financial business to rank organically with authority in search engines (supported by ongoing discussions with an assigned Relationship Manager).
-The good news is that so few brokers employ any serious SEO strategy it's easier for your efforts to have an effect.
+The good news is that so few brokers employ any serious SEO strategy it's easier for your efforts to have a larger impact.

 The nature of SEO is such that any old-school manipulation (which we have never engaged with) is almost impossible to get away with these days.
 Google's clever enough now to recognise authority by way of EAT - Expertise, Authoritativeness, and Trust - three areas that underpin your page ranking signals (incidentally, the three primary attributes of our Magic Lantern methods).
 The easiest method upon which to create an EAT impression on Google is to share content that other people want to share.
 Simple.

 While far from the only solution, we've made a super-simple feature available via our client plugin that includes the option to render a mailing list subscription form above or below your post content.
 The option obviously exists for "No Subscription Form".